-- LU-45.
-Design new development and encourage the retrofit existing buildings to improve indoor air quality and reduce resident exposure to air pollution. - LU-46.
-Consult with historically impacted low-income communities and communities of color as well as experts in the field of development to prevent, mitigate and remediate harmful environmental pollutants and hazards, including light, air, soil and structural hazards, where they have contributed to racially disparate environmental and health impacts, and to increase environmental resiliency in low-income communities. - LU-47.
-Implement land use patterns that promote walking, bicycling, or other active transportation modes in order to increase public health. - LU-48.
-Reduce and mitigate the risk to lives and property posed by wildfires by using land use planning tools, including the Wildland Urban Interface Code and protecting human development in wildfire prone areas.
+- LU-44.
+Consult with historically impacted low-income communities and communities of color as well as experts in the field of development to prevent, mitigate and remediate harmful environmental pollutants and hazards, including light, air, soil and structural hazards, where they have contributed to racially disparate environmental and health impacts, and to increase environmental resiliency in low-income communities. - LU-45.
+Implement land use patterns that promote walking, bicycling, or other active transportation modes in order to increase public health.